Tarsiciosh/EssentialFeed/NOTES.md

 - change the functions of the super class to be internal (no modifiers - default)
 - expose the local storeURL (to use it from the subclass)
 - wrap the hole new class with the compilation directives
-- tell the app to use the new version of scene delegate in the app delegate
+- tell the app to use the new version of scene delegate in the app delegate:
-- implement the function 'application configurationForConnecting options' and set in the configuration the
+- implement the function 'application configurationForConnecting options' and set in the returned 'configuration'
-- the debug version of the scene delegate when in DEBUG (#if DEBUG #endif) (othewise it uses the one set in
+- the debug version of the scene delegate (delegateClass property) when in DEBUG (#if DEBUG #endif)
-- the info.plist)
-[]
+- (othewise it uses the one set in the info.plist - the standard SceneDelegate) [move DEBUG code paths from the main SceneDelegate to a new DebuggingSceneDelegate subclass to separate debug- and test-specific code from production code]
 - to not need to relay in the server to run the tests
 - add a new option "online" to the -connentivity flag
 - rename the AlwaysFailingHTTPClient to DebuggingHTTPClient (add a paramenter connectivity)